 UWCSEA alumnus driving change - Richard Kuppusamy '95

-By Brenda Whately, Director of Alumni Relations
+By UWCSEA Alumni Relations Department

-Singapore architect, Richard Kuppusamy '95 designs with the needs of all people integrated into his designs.
+Singapore architect, Richard Kuppusamy designs with the needs of all people integrated into his designs.

 Before choosing the company he would work for, some of the key questions he asked were about the ability to enter through the front door as a wheelchair user and the availability of wheelchair accessible toilets.
 The firm who hired him was willing to make both of these items a non-issue for him.
-As senior architectural designer there, Richard “acted as a mentor and advisor within the office to teach less experienced staff on how to integrate the needs of disabled people into our designs."
-He said, "We tried to teach our staff and our clients not just the technical requirements that result in accessible buildings, but instead how disabled people use buildings and why the technical regulations are the way they are.
-In order to design well, we need to understand the people who use our buildings.”
-Describing his personal goal, Richard said, “To feel that I am making a positive social impact on others with everything I do.”
+A senior architectural designer there, Richard says, “I acted as a mentor and advisor regarding integrating the needs of disabled people into our designs.
+We tried to teach our staff and our clients not just the technical requirements that result in accessible buildings, but that in order to design well, we need to understand the people who use our buildings.”

-This is something that Richard is passionate about turning around.
-His designs have aimed “to create something that is universally designed for young and old, for able-bodied and disabled people; every public place fully accessible with equality.”
+He still gets frustrated with people who unthinkingly or sometimes purposely use handicap parking spots and toilet stalls.
+He says, “The biggest barrier to accessibility is attitude.
+Most building owners don’t take the needs of disabled people seriously because they feel there aren’t enough disabled people to matter.
+This is something that Richard has been passionate about turning around.
+His designs have aimed “to create something that is universally designed for young and old, for able-bodied and disabled people; every public place fully and equally accessible.”
 Two of the projects he has worked on in Singapore include the Enabling Village at Redhill and Kampung Admiralty (named World Building of the Year 2018 at the World Architecture Festival), both of which champion universal design.

-Richard currently works as Regional Digital Integration Manager of a leading international property group, Lendlease.
+Richard currently works as the Regional Digital Integration Manager of a leading international property group Lendlease.
 He is responsible for implementing digital technology and processes innovation in design and construction.
 In his spare time he volunteers in the Digital Built Environment Institute, a non-profit institution dedicated to improving digital workflows and modernisation in the Architecture, Engineering and Construction industry through continuing education.

 Richard’s inspirational philosophy on life is thus: “If you want to complain that life can be better; that you have the right to better treatment; then I believe you have to be willing to fight for those rights and lead by example.
-I’ve had a lot of good fortune in life, I’ve made my own opportunities where I can, and I have a duty like everyone else to give a little something back.
+I’ve had a lot of good fortune in life, I’ve made my own opportunities where I can; and I have a duty like everyone else to give a little something back.
 I realised very early on that if I want change, I need to be the one driving that change.”

 What is your alumni story?
 Our UWCSEA alumni are an amazing global community who remain connected to our UWC mission throughout their lives.
 Maintaining connections is a cornerstone in strengthening the bonds of our united UWCSEA community.
 Check out our series of alumni profiles here.
 If you have a story about yourself or another you'd like to share, reach out to us at firstname.lastname@example.org.